IsmailMarmoush/jann/readme.md

-> <span style="color: red"> Development has been stopped as JANN has been superseded by [Spark MLib](http://spark.apache.org/mllib/) </span>

 ## Introduction

-JANN is an Artificial Neural Networks written in JAVA, licensed under Affero GPL V3.
-The project is in preAlpha phase "Unstable versions 0.x" and lots of changes are inevitable.
+JANN is a Java Artificial Neural Network library.

+### History
+I built this library years ago, I was interested in Machine Learning, and wanted to learn by doing/creating.
+Due to work and traveling I stopped working on it, and when I heard about Apache Spark I thought there's no need anymore for reinventing the wheel.

+But after a while, I learned how Spark is so much more now than a simple ANN library, and I still wanted to learn by creating.

+Current motivation:

+* Build a simple ANN library that is very fast, run over Graalvm.
+* Build it in Java and use the latest features (records, lambda etc).
+* I never liked how you push jars to Apache Spark (as a running app) and then it runs your code, I want a simple lib which compile along with my code.
+* I never liked how complicated Apache Spark is, and how long it takes to build the project.
+* I now (June 2020) want to brush the rust of my machine learning knowledge, and learn/play again.
+* I got some free time, I thought of upgrading and reworking on it.
+* I now have Jutils and JBOM, a scaffolding utilities that I feel good about and shortcuts a lot for making any application.

 ## Technologies
-* Java
+* Java 14 with preview
-* JBlas (Java + Fortran)

-## Updates
-Currently moving to Spark engine, Spark uses mllib which uses JBlas; in the early versions of JANN, JBlas was used directly, now it will be used through spark.
-Stay tuned!
+* JBOM based
+* JUtils based
+* A Linear Algebra library either I create one, or use one, this to be decided soonest

 ## Non-Functional Requirements
 ### High Performance

 Jann performance is an essential non-functional requirement.
 The idea was originally CANN (C++ Artificial Neural Network).
 What differs Jann from many other Java ANN libraries is JBLAS a very promising Math library that dares to achieve very high speed of calculations and compete with C++ performance jblas is essentially a light-wight wrapper around the BLAS and LAPACK routines.

 These packages have originated in the Fortran community which explains their often archaic API.
 On the other hand modern implementations are hard to beat performance wise. jblas aims to make this functionality available to Java programmers such that they do not have to worry about writing JNI interfaces and calling conventions of Fortran code.
 Also in Jann I'm trying as much as possible to optimize the code while making it also readable.

 ### Dynamic
 Designing a network is no longer a problem.
 Neural networks comes in many different structures (competitive, feed forward and feed backward etc).
 So by using Graph Theory to structure the linkage between layers inside the network it self.
 Where the indices of layers are represented as the JGraph data structure vertex, you can connect any layers together; this way a training such as Back-propagation would be in its most easy and clear possible form and in easy steps you can know a layer's predecessor or successors.